 The Driverless Bus does not require additional infrastructure, and operates autonomously following a virtual line mapped and loaded in the software of the vehicle.

 A trained operator will be on board the vehicle during its operation in the trial.
-The vehicle will be limited to 20kmph during the trial.
+The vehicle will is limited to less than 20kmph during the trial.

 How does it work?

-The vehicle uses sensors to scan its environment, including lidars (lasers) and GPS.
+The vehicle uses sensors to scan its environment, including lidar (lasers) and GPS.

 A map of the environment is created and on this map a network of virtual routes is defined with sensors.
 The vehicle positions itself using its sensors and navigates on the predefined routes network.